Frequently Asked Questions

 Send SMS Messages with Node.js, Express, and Vonage

-By the end of this tutorial, you will have a simple but robust API endpoint capable of accepting requests and sending SMS messages programmatically.
+By the end of this tutorial, you'll have a robust API endpoint that accepts requests and sends SMS messages programmatically.

 Project Overview and Goals